rsta2/circle-docs/docs/basic-system-services/system-information.rst

 .. cpp:function:: const unsigned *CKernelOptions::GetTouchScreen (void) const

 	Returns the calibration parameters for the touchscreen.
 The returned pointer refers to an array with four elements (min-x, max-x, min-y, max-y).
 It is ``nullptr``, if the option ``touchscreen=`` is not set.

+.. cpp:function:: const char *CKernelOptions::GetAppOptionString (const char *pOption, const char *pDefault = nullptr) const

+	Returns the value of the application-defined option ``pOption`` as a pointer to a C-string, or ``pDefault`` if the option is not found in the command line.

+.. cpp:function:: unsigned CKernelOptions::GetAppOptionDecimal (const char *pOption, unsigned nDefault = -1) const

+	Returns the value of the application-defined option ``pOption`` as a number, or ``nDefault`` if the option is not found in the command line.